aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

     permission gets higher priority than the `read` permission in the fourth rule)

-This same set of rules would deny the service user from:
+This same set of rules denies the service user from:

 -   Gain any access to `messages_2019` (no matching rules)
 -   Read or search documents from `events_2018` (the second rule only